fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 ### ControllerTwoWayTask

-I now want the Controller to do this in the context of TaskManagerIO.
+This now works for the Controller to do send information in the context of TaskManagerIO.

+This uses a simple call back to a routine containing the previous transmission code.

+### ControllerTwoWayTaskClass

+This uses an executable class to run the transmission code.
+This can be reused to send at different rates to different peripherals.

+It could also be adapted to send different messages.

 ### PeripheralTwoWayPJON